BIGJRA/BIGJRA.github.io/reborn.md

     - Overheat
     - Moonlight

 One more fight, and as you can tell, this one isn't easy, either.
 Again you'll need some way to use only 1 or 2 of your Pokemon to snowball into a sweep.
 The big problem here is that PULSE Arceus can heal itself as well as ignore the downsides of Roar of Time and Overheat, and becomes ??? type to negate its weaknesses.
-You can't easily muscle your way around it, and even a +6 boosted mon might not be able to take it out in one hit.
+You can't easily muscle your way around it, and even a +6 boosted Pokemon might not be able to take it out in one hit.
 At least you can look at this fight and the previous two for team member inspirations...
 I guess.
 Good luck!

 Once you're done, you'll be immediately thrust into battle with **Arceus**, who you can finally catch.